LOZORD/me/ideas.markdown

 - Derive a typeface using an evolutionary algorithm.
 It should go from square blocks to readable letters.
   - Attempted by me [here](https://github.com/LOZORD/octothorpe)
 - Dance party music mixer AI
+- Given an emoji "sentence," transform it into a likely English sentence
+  - See [whatmoji.com](http://whatmoji.com/) for a similar idea

 ## Hardware